TimMangan/App-Info/docs/Windows/Blender/ReadMe.md

 | Application Version | 2.93.1 (released 2021/06, not the latest version.)|
 | Vendor/App Website| https://www.blender.org |

-## Application Purpose

-This application is a free and quite functional animation editor/engine.
-Requires a GPU and has many first and third party plugins.

 ## Vendor Installer Types